-I can buy a strap without an Apple Watch, so why can’t I without a strap?
+I can buy a strap without an Apple Watch, so why can’t I buy an Apple Watch without a strap?
 Surely, selling an Apple Watch without a strap is a perfect continuation of Apple’s recent environmentally tinged push to rid the world of unnecessary charging bricks.
 It has taken them out of the Apple Watch’s box, and reportedly will do the same for the upcoming iPhone 12’s packaging, too.

 I suspect there are plenty of Apple Watch owners who have a small collection of Apple Watch straps from buying multiple models and switching up the look with midcycle strap upgrades, and perhaps don’t want to add yet another Sport Loop to it when they go to buy a new Watch SE or Watch Series 6.
 The Apple Watch is an established product and, at this point, another strap for some is as superfluous as another charger brick.